hyyan/sidebar-highlight/README.md

 ## How to use

-Just go to customize page and the plugin will be activate be default , you can also disable it from customize page to go back to real preview.
+Just go to customize page and the plugin will be active be default , you can also disable it from customize page to go back to real preview.

 ## Contributing